angel4sara/SQL-sql_zoo/SELECT from world.md

 ```

 ###  Question 6: United
-**Task: Show the countries which have a name that includes the word 'United'**
+**Task: Show the countries which have a name that includes the word 'United'.**

 ```sql
 SELECT name